mkashwin/unifiednamespace/01_k8scluster/README.md

+The following module was how I setup my K8s cluster locally using VMs.
+For production instances there are adequate guides on setting up a K8s cluster on the internet and I recommend referring to those

 # Preparing the nodes for setting up a kubernetes cluster
 This module has two scripts in `bash` and configuration file.
 >* ./pre_setup_nodes.sh